 - If another export process is running, your export is queued and starts when the current export has finished.

 - When you export a G64x video, the system can include additional

-file information (for example, camera name, creation date, camera coordinates) which can
+file information, such as camera name, creation date, and camera coordinates, which can

-be useful in incident investigation.
-To view additional file information, right-click on
+be useful for investigation.
+To view additional file information, right-click on a file

 properties.NOTE: The system only includes this additional file information if an administrator enables the feature in your user settings.

 Do one of the following:

 - Select an item in the report pane, and then at the bottom of the report pane,

 NOTE: If privacy protection is enabled, select the Confidential video stream in the report list when you want to export the original video content that is not blurred or anonymized.
 You must have the Remove privacy protection user privilege when exporting a confidential video stream.